vele616/monorepo/packages/company/website/content/blog/callbacks-exercises.md

 </list-toggle>

-<typography id="group-by" element="h2">Group By</subtitle>
+<typography id="group-by" element="h2">Group by</subtitle>

-Write a function **groupBy** that groups elements from an array by the returned value from callback when an element from the array is passed as an argument.
+Write a **groupBy** function that groups elements from an array by the returned value from the callback when an element from the array is passed as an argument.

-This is a really common pattern when doing array manipulation.
+This is a really common pattern when manipulating arrays.

 <subtitle>Helpful links</subtitle>